valeriosouza/google-maps-ready/readme.txt

 2. [Markers sorting](http://readyshoppingcart.com/product/google-maps-plugin/ "WordPress Google Maps plugin")

 == Changelog ==
+= 1.0.3 =
+ * Possibility to set full width of marker info window (100%)
+ * "Fit icon in standard size" option for markers - for correct display on retina devices
+ * Some corrections for admin UI
+ * Fixed some problems with multisite
+ * Code optimizations (round 1)

 = 1.0.2 =
  * Make admin and fronted interface more comfortable